Best Practices for Managing Remote Employees

-“My manager is a remote employee who happens to live close by so we get together for lunch or different activities.
-We also get together once a month for lunch with other BambooHR remote employees who live in the region.” -Greg, Marketing
+“My manager is a remote employee who happens to live close by, so we can get together for lunch or different activities.
+We also get together once a month for lunch with other BambooHR remote employees who live in the region.” –Greg, Marketing

 “The biannual all-hands meetings are huge to stay connected.
 I build and strengthen a lot of relationships while I’m there, and it’s easier to maintain those remotely afterward.” –Kelsie, Creative